 There are two types of protein that form gluten: Glutenins and gliadins.

-These proteins bond together in gluey fashion to form gluten when flour containing them is mixed with water or another liquid.
+These proteins bind together in gluey fashion to form gluten when flour containing them is mixed with water or another liquid.
 The gluten that forms in bread dough gives it the ability to hold air bubbles.

 Glutenins are described as either high molecular weight or low molecular weight.
 This is a very important distinction because bread flour is considered to be ideal for modern breadmaking purposes when it contains a large amount of high molecular weight glutenin.
 This influences, to a great extent, the finished volume of a loaf as well as the mixing time and elasticity.